-Apollos is only mentioned ten times in the New Testament, and it is from one of those mentions that we learn that he was born in Africa.
-This doesn’t mean that his lineage was African, because scripture also says that he was definitely a Jew.
+Apollos is only mentioned ten times in the New Testament, and it is from one of those mentions that we learn that he was an African born Israelite.

 “And a certain Jew named Apollos, born at Alexandria, an eloquent man, and mighty in the scriptures, came to Ephesus.” – Acts 18:24

-Although mainstream Christianity loves to present a Eurocentric view of the Bible, Apollos was just one of many apostles that was either described as having black skin or originated from some part of Africa.
-If you’re interested in learning more about the other black apostles, check out the following link:
+Apollos was just one of many apostles that was either described as having black skin or originated from some part of Africa.

 The Calling of Apollos

-While we don’t know the exact circumstances under which Apollos was called to ministry, what we do know is that he began preaching the gospel before he was baptized in Christ.
+While we do not know the exact circumstances under which Apollos was called to ministry, what we do know is that he began preaching the gospel before he was baptized in Christ.
 In fact, according to the following verses, he was only familiar with John’s Baptism (John The Baptist).

 “And a certain Jew named Apollos, born at Alexandria, an eloquent man, and mighty in the scriptures, came to Ephesus.
 This man was instructed in the way of the Lord; and being fervent in the spirit, he spake and taught diligently the things of the Lord, knowing only the baptism of John.
 And he began to speak boldly in the synagogue: whom when Aquila and Priscilla had heard, they took him unto them, and expounded unto him the way of God more perfectly.” – Acts 18:24-25